readthedocs/readthedocs.org/docs/guides/private-python-packages.rst

 GitLab
 ~~~~~~

-If you are using GitLab,
-you need to create a deploy token with the ``read_repository`` scope for the repository you want to install the package from.
+You need to create a deploy token with the ``read_repository`` scope for the repository you want to install the package from.
 Check the `GitLab documentation <https://docs.gitlab.com/ee/user/project/deploy_tokens/#creating-a-deploy-token>`__
 on how to create a deploy token.